Introduction

 The Algebraic Origin of the Trichotomy

-A general second-order linear PDE in two variables has principal part
+general second-order linear PDE in two variables has principal part

-\(A u_{xx} + B u_{xy} + C u_{yy}\), and its qualitative behaviour at each point
+\(A u_{xx} + B u_{xy} + C u_{yy}\), and its qualitative behaviour at each point is

-that classifies plane conic sections \(A x^2 + B xy + C y^2 + \ldots = 0\).
+classifies plane conic sections \(A x^2 + B xy + C y^2 + \cdots = 0\).
+Negative

-Negative discriminant gives ellipses and the elliptic Laplace equation
+discriminant gives ellipses and the elliptic Laplace equation

-\(\partial_{xx} u + \partial_{yy} u = 0\), whose discriminant equals \(-4\);
+\(\partial_{xx} u + \partial_{yy} u = 0\), whose discriminant equals \(-4\).
+Zero

-zero discriminant gives parabolas and the parabolic heat equation
+discriminant gives parabolas and the parabolic heat equation

 \(\partial_t u - k\, \partial_{xx} u = 0\), whose principal part

-\(-k\, \partial_{xx} u\) yields discriminant \(0\); positive discriminant gives
+\(-k\, \partial_{xx} u\) yields discriminant \(0\).
+Positive discriminant gives

 hyperbolas and the hyperbolic wave equation

-\(\partial_{tt} u - c^2\, \partial_{xx} u = 0\), whose discriminant equals
+\(\partial_{tt} u - c^2\, \partial_{xx} u = 0\), whose discriminant equals \(4c^2\).

 The discriminant is the surface manifestation of a deeper algebraic fact.
 The

-principal part \(A u_{xx} + B u_{xy} + C u_{yy}\) is the quadratic form
+principal part \(A u_{xx} + B u_{xy} + C u_{yy}\) is the quadratic form associated

-associated with the symmetric coefficient matrix
+with the symmetric coefficient matrix

 \[

-M \;=\; \begin{pmatrix} A & B/2 \\ B/2 & C \end{pmatrix},
+M = \begin{pmatrix} A & B/2 \\\\ B/2 & C \end{pmatrix},

 \]

-and \(B^2 - 4AC = -4 \det M\): the discriminant records the sign of the
+and \(B^2 - 4AC = -4 \det M\), so the discriminant records the sign of the

-determinant of \(M\), which in turn records the sign pattern of its
+determinant of \(M\), which in turn records the sign pattern of its eigenvalues.

-eigenvalues.
-Negative discriminant means \(\det M > 0\), so the two
+Negative discriminant means \(\det M \gt 0\), so the two eigenvalues of \(M\) share

-eigenvalues of \(M\) share the same sign — the matrix is definite, and the
+the same sign.
+The matrix is then definite, and the PDE is elliptic.
+Positive

-eigenvalues have opposite signs — the matrix is indefinite, and the PDE is
+matrix is then indefinite, and the PDE is hyperbolic.
+Zero discriminant means

-matrix \(\operatorname{diag}(1, 1)\) has eigenvalues \((+1, +1)\); the wave
+The Laplace matrix \(\operatorname{diag}(1, 1)\) has eigenvalues \((+1, +1)\).
+The

-matrix \(\operatorname{diag}(-c^2, 1)\) (with the second variable identified
+wave matrix \(\operatorname{diag}(-c^2, 1)\) (with the second variable identified

-with \(t\)) has eigenvalues \((-c^2, +1)\); the heat matrix
+with \(t\)) has eigenvalues \((-c^2, +1)\).
+The heat matrix

 \(\operatorname{diag}(-k, 0)\) has eigenvalues \((-k, 0)\).
-The shared names
+Naming the three cases

-eigenvalue sign pattern of a \(2 \times 2\) symmetric matrix, and the same
+sign pattern of a \(2 \times 2\) symmetric matrix, and the same classification

-classification extends verbatim to higher-dimensional PDEs, where the
+extends verbatim to higher-dimensional PDEs, where the principal symbol is a larger

-\(B^2 - 4AC\) gives way to a richer signature.
+symmetric matrix and the discriminant \(B^2 - 4AC\) gives way to a richer signature.

 The discriminant has a second meaning, geometric rather than algebraic.
-It
+It governs

-governs the number of real solutions of the characteristic equation
+the number of real solutions of the characteristic equation

 \[